ZornsLemma/Imogen/ideas.md

 * ADFS/Econet-friendly build, e.g. saving in current directory on launch instead of :0.I?

+* Use non-slashed zero when showing the number of transformations remaining?

 # Hacks

 * Could the duck be made more widely available?